-1.6 : Demography
+1.6: Demography

-As per 2011 census, Lunglei district had population of 161,428 of which male and female were 82,891 and 78,537 respectively.
-In 2011 census, Lunglei had a population of 161,428 of which male and female were 82,891 and 78,537 respectively.
-The total population of the Lunglei block as per 2011 census is 77482.
+As per 2011 census, total population of the district is 161,428; out of which male and female were 82,891 and 78,537 respectively.
+Total population of Lunglei block is 77482 (2011 census).
 Number of households in the block is 15058.

-1.7 : Communication
+1.7: Communication

-Lunglei is the second largest city of Mizoram after Aizawl and is also the headquarters of Lunglei district in Southern Mizoram.
-A 175 kms drive via Saisuk from Aizawl, Lunglei is loftier than Aizawl, perched at an altitude of 1222 metres.
+Lunglei is the second largest city of Mizoram after Aizawl and is also the headquarter of Lunglei district.
+It is located at a distance of 175 km via Saisuk from Aizawl and perched at an altitude of 1222 metres.
 It is not connected by Air and Train.
-The nearest Aiport is Lengpui Airport and the nearest Rail head is Silchar.
-It is communicated by Road National Highway 54 only Via Serchhip and Thenzawl.
-Maxi Cab and Bus Service are available in day and night to visit Aizawl.
+The nearest airport is Lengpui Airport and the nearest Rail head is Silchar.
+It is connected with National Highway 54 only Via Serchhip and Thenzawl.
+Maxi Cab and Bus Service are available in day and night to the state capital, Aizawl.

-1.8 : Data availability & data gap analysis
+1.8: Data availability & data gap analysis

-The data on various attributes of the study are collected from the available literatures of Central Ground Water Board, State Government Department of Mizoram and various Central and State Government agencies.
-The summarized table presenting the Data Requirement, Data Availability and Data Gap Analysis is presented in table 1.2.
+The data on various attributes of the study were collected from the available literatures of Central Ground Water Board, State Government Department of Mizoram and various Central and State Government agencies.
+The summarized table presenting the Data Requirement, Data Availability and Data Gap Analysis is presented in Table 1.2.